Radville

-Radville is a small town in Canadian province of Saskatchewan.
-The town is in the RM of Laurier No. 38.
+Radville is a town in the Canadian province of Saskatchewan, in the RM of Laurier No. 38.
 It was incorporated in 1911 after being settled in 1895.
 Highway 28 and Highway 377 pass through the town.
 Nearby communities include the village of Ceylon, 23 km to the west, and the city of Weyburn, 51 km to the north-east.
 Major nearby urban centres include Regina, which is 148 km to the north, and Moose Jaw, which is 143 km north-west.

-A small river, Long Creek, runs along the northern and eastern side of the town, providing fishing and recreation to the locals.
+Long Creek runs along the northern and eastern side of the town, providing fishing and recreation to the locals.
 To the south of town, a second dam is located for the water supply pumphouse.

 History

 Radville used to be a major hub of activity throughout the 1920s to 1970s with a livery, the Canadian National Railway (CN), and five grain elevators.
 Radville was also a CN divisional point.
 It had a roundhouse with turntable, water tank, sand house, coal dock, ice house, bunkhouse, Roadmaster office, stores, stockyard, loading platform, freight, and express service.
-The Radville railway station still remains though now used as a museum.
-At one time in the town, there was a blacksmith shop four general stores, dress shop, bakery, Watson's Hardware Store, Clarke's Electric, appliance store, Credit Union, jeweller, two barber shops, a dry cleaner, two lumber yards, Vennard's locker plant, liquor store, and a law office.
-This diminished when Highway No. 28 was upgraded in about 1975.
-With horses virtually gone and replaced by automobiles and substantially improved roads, the next largest urban centre of Weyburn received more and more of Radville's local regional commerce.
+The Radville railway station still remains, though now used as a museum.
+At one time in the town, there was a blacksmith shop, four general stores, a dress shop, bakery, appliance store, Credit Union, jeweller, and two barber shops.
+This diminished when Highway 28 was upgraded in about 1975.
+The next largest urban centre of Weyburn received more and more of Radville's local and regional commerce.